autokitteh/samples/twilio/README.md

 1. Open a browser, and go to the autokitteh server's URL
 2. Go to the integrations page, and choose Twilio and Slack
 3. Create connections for them, and copy the resulting tokens
-4. Paste them in the designated lines in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file
+4. Paste them in the designated `TODO` lines in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file
 5. Set the `FROM_NUMBER` environment value